tankangliang/tp/docs/UserGuide.md

 <p>Before you start using <strong><i>TBM</i></strong>, </p>

-1. Ensure you have Java 11
+1. Ensure you have Java 11.

-1. Download the application file (.jar file) from [here](https://github.com/AY2021S1-CS2103T-F11-4/tp/releases)
+1. Download the application file (.jar file) from [here](https://github.com/AY2021S1-CS2103T-F11-4/tp/releases).

 1. Double click on the `tbm.jar` file found in the directory it was downloaded to.

 1. Alternatively, from the directory containing `tbm.jar`, shift right click and open any shell terminal in the current directory.

-1. Run `java -jar tbm.jar`
+1. Run `java -jar tbm.jar`.

 Now that you have started TBM,

 1. Type any command in the command box and press Enter to execute it.

-1. (Recommended) The [`help`](#Viewing-help-help) command will show a quick page of some commonly used commands to get you started quickly, if you are a new user of TBM
+1. (Recommended) The [`help`](#Viewing-help-help) command will show a quick page of some commonly used commands to get you started quickly, if you are a new user of TBM,

    * Type the **`help`** command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>